archana-s/devart-template/project_summary.md

 ## Fixes
 1. Image sizes need to be proportionate to their original sizes
-2. Increase in kaleidoscope smoothness (by improving performance)
+2. Increase in kaleidoscope smoothness (by improving performance) especially in mobile devices